Sustainable Living Header Title - Sustainable Living

 Energy savings per year by turning thermostat down while away

-of electricity is wasted in residential and commercial buildings
+of energy consumed is wasted by buildings

-of waste in North America goes to landfills
+of waste in America goes to landfills

 1 Trillion